Member Protection Policy

 It is important to note that this MPP is only one step in ensuring the protection of members and providing an enjoyable and welcoming sporting environment.

-This summary is not intended as a substitute for reading the policy.
 Everyone involved in fencing should familiarise themselves with the policy and, in particular, the types of conduct referred to in the relevant sections so as to minimise the risk of inadvertent breaches of the policy.
 Coaches in particular should also familiarise themselves with the relevant anti-discrimination and child protection legislation in their State or Territory and, where necessary, obtain appropriately qualified legal advice.